 Papworth Trust was formally created in 1963.

-Royal patronage played a significant part in the early life of Papworth Trust, and royal visits were commonplace during the 1920s and 1930s.
-This association continues today, and we are honoured to have HRH Duchess of Gloucester as our Patron.
+Royal patronage played a significant part in the early life of Papworth Trust, and Royal visits were commonplace during the 1920s and 1930s.
+This association continues today.
+We were honoured to celebrate our 100th anniversary in 2017 in the presence of HRH Duchess of Gloucester, in her role as Patron of Papworth Trust.